-A century before women fought for the vote Yankee was being reclaimed.
-One theory suggests the term originates from the Dutch jonkheer (“young gentleman" or "esquire") as the original term.
+A century before women fought for the vote, the term Yankee was being reclaimed.
+One theory suggests the term originates from the Dutch jonkheer (“young gentleman” or “esquire”) as the original term.

 Prior to the American Revolution, it was an insult hurled at American soldiers by the English, who sang “Yankee Doodle Dandy” to tease their rivals: “Yankee Doodle went to town/Riding on a Pony/Stuck a feather in his cap/And called it macaroni.” (“Doodle” meant “fool” and “macaroni” meant “dandy” in England.)